jonpool/jp_vault/vegas-best-places.md

 2. Red Rock Canyon - Scenic natural beauty and outdoor activities.
 3. The Neon Museum - Explore the history of Las Vegas through its neon signs.
 4. Best hotels and entertainment options - Includes top hotels, maps, and travel tips.
 5. Top shows, events, rides, and culinary experiences - Star-studded shows, thrilling rides, and fine dining.
+Joao

 For detailed information, you can visit these sources:
 - https://lasvegaswonders.com/best-places-to-visit-in-las-vegas/